 conditions [34, 35].
 However, other variants of PINNs such as physics-guided or physics-constrained neural

-networks - where the PDE loss is not embedded in the training but the models have specific architectures or
+networks where the PDE loss is not embedded in the training step, instead the models have specific architectures or

-parameters to mimic the physics in the system - have proven useful for subsurface energy resource engineer-
+parameters to mimic the physics in the system have proven useful for subsurface energy resource engineer-

 ing applications [36–38].
 One disadvantage of machine learning techniques is that they require significant

-amounts of training data but once trained, these prediction models can be applied over a wide variety of
+amounts of training data, but once trained these prediction models suffer from lack of gener-

-settings and conditions for which they have been specifically trained [39, 40], but suffer from lack of gener-

-alization, i.e., inability to provide accurate predictions away from the training data.
+alization, i.e., inability to provide accurate predictions away from the training data beyond which they have been specifically trained [39, 40].
 For both data-driven

 and physics-informed approaches, typically, spatial relationships are modeled through convolutional neural